Showing all 12 results

 Pretty, almost iridescent yellow peppers.
 Might just be one of the hottest we grow.
 Slightly lemony flavor is hard to distinguish under all the heat.
 Fairly late to mature, but more cold weather tolerant than C. annum varieties and high yielding.
-Since this hot pepper is a different species than sweet peppers, it is unlikely to cross so when seed saving you can keep your sweet peppers sweet and your hots hot with no isolation.
+Since this hot pepper is a different species than sweet peppers, it is unlikely to cross so when seed saving you can keep your sweet peppers sweet and your hot peppers hot with no isolation.
 Popular in Peru and used in the famous Salsa de Aji Límo.
-Often conflated with the variety Lemon Drop, which is a Capsicum baccatum, has longer fruit and a taller plant.
-Aka Aji Límo.
+Often conflated with the variety Lemon Drop, which is a C, baccatum, has longer fruit and a taller plant.
+Aka, Aji Límo.

 Hot Pepper, Chilhuacle Negro (Organic)5 out of 5$3.80–$23.80

 When dried, this small to medium-sized, tapered bell shaped, dark chocolate brown pepper with leathery flesh is a key ingredient in the classic mole negro from Oaxaca, Mexico.
 When ripe, the flesh inside is deep purple.
 With very thin walls, they dry down rather easily.
 Fruits are a bit hotter than cayennes and are especially good roasted over an open flame before making into salsa or mole, or as a piquant ingredient in stir-fry.
 We’re still working on selecting this gem for the PNW, hopefully it will get earlier and more prolific each year.